 Often I will look through these questions, and be reminded of a goal that is being neglected.
 I can let that discourage me, or let it encourage me to get back on track.

-Asking myself these questions at the end of the homeschool day is a great way to keep me focused on what really matters, as well a helpful tool to keep me on track.
+Asking myself these questions at the end of the homeschool day is a great way to keep me focused on what really matters, and was a helpful tool to keep me focused and on track.

 What do you do to help yourself stay on track?